jshawl/ex/README.md

 vanilla
 =======

-the starting point of every new project
+the starting point of every new project.

+All the hard work has been done!